manishalal145/NoSQLChallenege/README.md

 ![mission_to_mars](Images/mission_to_mars.png)

-In this assignment, I build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
-The following outlines what I need to do.
+In this assignment, I build a web application that scrapes various websites for data related to the Mission to Mars and displayed the information in a single HTML page.
+The following outlines what I did in this homework:

 ## Step 1 - Scraping

-Complete the initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.
+Completed the initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.

-* Create a Jupyter Notebook file called `mission_to_mars.ipynb` and use this to complete all of your scraping and analysis tasks.
-The following outlines what you need to scrape.
+* Created a Jupyter Notebook file called `mission_to_mars.ipynb` and used this to complete all of the scraping and analysis tasks.
+The following outlines what needs to scrape.

 ### NASA Mars News

-* Scrape the [NASA Mars News Site](https://mars.nasa.gov/news/) and collect the latest News Title and Paragraph Text.
-Assign the text to variables that can be referenced later.
+* Scraped the [NASA Mars News Site](https://mars.nasa.gov/news/) and collected the latest News Title and Paragraph Text.
+Assigned the text to variables that can be referenced later.

 ```python
 # Example: